1948 Globetrotters–Lakers game: The aftermath

 The racial implications of the game were not immediately apparent.
 The Chicago Sun-Times' headline, "Mikan Cooks Tatum's Goose", focused on the fact that the Globetrotter star only scored three baskets.
 Neither Saperstein nor Winter saw the game as being about race relations; they simply wanted to see which team was best.
 "I'm positive that he [Abe] didn't see it as a racial game", Gerald Saperstein, a cousin of Abe Saperstein's who was at the game, told the Associated Press.

 But to many team owners in the young and struggling basketball leagues, there was a clear message: Not only were black players as talented and capable as white players, they added a level of excitement to the game that appealed to both white and black audiences.
 To black basketball fans, it was a moment of empowerment.
 "It just revitalized so many of us, from the fact that [it showed] what we can be", said John Chaney, the former longtime Temple University basketball coach who, in 1948, was a teenager in deeply segregated Jacksonville, Florida.

 Two years later, in 1950, three former Globetrotters became the first black players on NBA teams.
 The Boston Celtics drafted Chuck Cooper, the New York Knicks signed center Nat "Sweetwater" Clifton, and the Tri-Cities Blackhawks (now the Atlanta Hawks) took Hank DeZonie.

 As basketball became integrated, giving talented black players greater opportunity to play professionally, the Globetrotters had fewer recruits to choose from.
 Rather than try to compete with the NBA, Abe Saperstein transformed the Globetrotters into a touring act, first against teams of all-star college players around the country and then with ambitious tours of Europe, South America, and the rest of the world.
 The Globetrotters also expanded their dazzling ball handling and shooting tricks, cementing their reputation as "the magicians of basketball".

 The Lakers went on to become an outstanding team, winning six professional basketball titles in the next seven years: 1948 (NBL), 1949 (BAA), 1950 (NBA), 1952 (NBA), 1953 (NBA), 1954 (NBA).
 When Mikan retired in 1954, the team struggled financially.
 To boost attendance and revenue, then-owner Bob Short relocated the team to Los Angeles before the 1960–61 season.

 Chicago Stadium, the venue of the first Globetrotter-Lakers game, was demolished in 1995.
 The impact of that game, however, was felt for many years to come.
 "Those Lakers-Trotters games definitely contributed to the integration of the league", basketball historian Claude Johnson told ESPN.

+Stan Bergstein worked for the Globetrotters as announcer and promotions at the time.
+From his personal collection of photos, this is Marques Haynes,George Mikan, Stan Bergstein and Goose Tatum taken the day of the game.